Neil Harbisson: Cyborg Antenna

-Harbisson has given permission to five friends, one in each continent, to send colours, images, videos or sounds directly into his head.
-If he receives colours while asleep his friends can colour and alter his dreams.
-The first public demonstration of a skull-transmitted image was broadcast live on Al Jazeera's chat show The Stream.
+After several ethics committees rejected the procedure, the implant surgery was performed anonymously.
+Harbisson has allowed individuals to transmit colours and images directly to his head and has stated that these inputs can influence his dreams.
+The first public demonstration of a skull-transmitted image was broadcast live on Al Jazeera's The Stream.
 The first person to make a phone call directly into his skull was Ruby Wax.